Ukayria/Chinny_Virtual_Fashion_Assistant/README.md

-# Chinny: The Virtual Fashion Assistant
+# Chinny_VFA

-Chinny is a web app that helps people discover fashion styles that suit their body shapes.
+Chinny is an AI tool that helps people discover fashion styles that suit their body shapes.
 It makes choosing outfits faster and easier for both clients and tailors.

 **Features**